X610S-06/e-cart/README.md

 # E - Cart
 Development Phase

-This is an e-commerce platform for online shopping, mutual buying and selling of products takes place.
+This is an e-commerce platform for online shopping.

 # Frontend